pmualaba/react-bio/docs/code-guidelines.md

 Naming convention for designs:
 - design substitution:
-	- use genes.ui.theme.designVariant to select an alternative design for the styled component
+	- use genes.ui['theme.design.variant'] to select an alternative design for the styled component

-## Third Theming Layer: Skin
+## Third Semantic Theming Layer: Skin

 #### Skinning Styled Components
 Once a styled component has applied a Design, the next theming layer can be applied.